nhsconnect/Digital-Child-Health/Generation/Profile.BreastfeedingStatusEvent/CareConnect-DCH-Encounter-BreastfeedingStatusEvent-1.md

-The encounter resource represents an encounter between a care professional and the patient (or patient's record), with further constraints applied to represent a Breastfeeding Status Event.
+The encounter resource represents an encounter between a care professional and the patient (or patient's record), with further constraints applied to represent a Breastfeeding Status Event during which the care professional captures the breastfeeding status for the patient.